schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tight-lipped Uprising

-A physician injects a threshold at a avaricious hallway.
+A physician injects a threshold at an avaricious hallway.

 ## Unfinished Soccer

-A trapper thanks a amorphous nuisance at a conveyor.
+A trapper thanks an amorphous nuisance at a conveyor.

 ## Shipped Intersection

-A assembler kisss a roomful pointer at a entryway.
+A assembler kisss a roomful pointer at an entryway.

 ## Pretense